LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/index.md

 [!include[Create session in dotnet](../../../../../../includes/rest-pki/core/signature-sessions/create-dotnet.md)]

+At our GitHub is avaliable the [sample of session creation in .NET](https://github.com/LacunaSoftware/PkiSuiteSamples/blob/master/dotnet/mvc/PkiSuiteAspNetMvcSample/Controllers/SignatureSessionRestCoreController.cs).

 On PHP, call `RestPkiServiceInterface.createSignatureSession()` and use the `$redirectUrl` returned to redirect your user:

 [!include[Create session in php](../../../../../../includes/rest-pki/core/signature-sessions/create-php.md)]